pengzhao-life/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 92-110) consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture (model.py lines 92-110) consisted of a convolution neural network with the following layers and layer sizes.

 Use python script `model.summary()` to print out the model summary as below.
 Use `model = load_model('model.h5')` to load saved model if needed.
 ![alt text][image2]